Diversity, Equity & Inclusion

 • Comments:

-• In-person attendance at annual ASCP Leadership Forum March/April (cost of travel and lodging, per diem food covered by ASCP)
+• In-person attendance at the Annual ASCP Leadership Forum March/April (cost of travel and lodging, per diem food covered by ASCP)

-• In-person attendance at annual ASCP Meeting (October) to attend in-person meeting the Saturday after the conference concludes (ASCP covers cost of 2 nights hotel, ASCP conference registration, airfare, and gives a reasonable per diem for food; usually cover other travel costs e.g. airport parking or Uber/Lyft as long as you save receipts)
+• In-person attendance at the Annual ASCP Meeting (October) to attend in person meeting the Saturday after the conference concludes (ASCP covers cost of 2-nights hotel, ASCP conference registration, airfare, and gives a reasonable per diem for food; usually covers other travel costs e.g. airport parking or Uber/Lyft as long as you save receipts)

 • Several conference calls (now via Zoom) per year, scheduled by Doodle polls